-Crohn’s and other inflammatory bowel diseases (IBDs) can be frustrating for patients and their health care providers alike.
+Crohn’s and other inflammatory bowel diseases (IBDs) can be frustrating and hard manage.
 While food is clearly not the source of the illness, it’s equally clear that diet can play a role in dealing with symptoms and prolonging remission of the disease.
-Many patients find that a diet with relatively little fiber (the so-called low-fiber/low-residue diet) helps ease symptoms of cramping and diarrhea, by reducing the volume of stool.
+Many people find that a diet with relatively little fiber helps ease symptoms of cramping and diarrhea, by reducing the volume of stool.

-But experts generally advise Crohn’s patients to attempt to eat a normal, nutritionally balanced diet to the extent they are able.
-So what about specialized diets, such as the Specific Carbohydrate Diet, which has been touted in some circles as a superior diet for treating IBD?
+But experts generally advise people with Crohn’s to try to eat a normal, nutritionally balanced diet, to the extent they are able.
+So what about specialized diets, such as the specific carbohydrate diet, which has been touted in some circles as a superior choice for treating IBDs?

 Are Carbohydrates the Villain?

 The goal is to eliminate virtually all carbohydrates.
-Critics note that it is an extremely restrictive, difficult-to-follow diet.
-They also point out that there is very little well-documented scientific evidence to support the effectiveness of the diet.
+Critics note that it’s an extremely restrictive, difficult-to-follow diet.
+They also point out that there is very little well documented scientific evidence to support the effectiveness of the diet.

 Additional inconsistencies in the diet bother experts.
-The diet allows consumption of fruits, for instance, which contain the carbohydrate fructose, a form of sugar.
-Some IBD patients suffer from fructose malabsorption, meaning they have difficulty absorbing this type of sugar.
-As a result, such patients are more likely to suffer the intestinal cramps and diarrhea that the diet purports to prevent.
-Also, while the Specific Carbohydrate Diet prohibits most legumes, it allows others.
-Critics argue that this is illogical, as some of the allowed legumes, such as white beans, actually contain carbohydrates that even many healthy people have difficulty digesting.
+The diet allows consumption of fruits, for instance, which contain fructose, a form of sugar.
+Some people with IBDs have fructose malabsorption.
+This means they have difficulty absorbing this type of sugar.
+As a result, they are more likely to suffer the intestinal cramps and diarrhea that the diet purports to prevent.
+Also, while the specific carbohydrate diet prohibits most legumes, it allows others.
+Critics argue that this is illogical, as some of the allowed legumes, such as white beans, contain carbohydrates that even many healthy people have difficulty digesting.

-Doctors with experience in IBD patients note that some patients have reported success on the Specific Carbohydrate Diet.
-They also note, however, that patients often find the diet too difficult to stick with, and some worry that its highly restrictive nature might further encourage weight loss among some patients, for whom failure to gain weight is a crucial concern.
+Doctors with experience in IBD patients say that some patients have reported success on the specific carbohydrate diet.
+They also note, however, that patients often find the diet too difficult to stick with.
+Some doctors express concern that its highly restrictive nature might encourage weight loss among patients for whom failure to gain weight is a crucial concern.